In a previous blog post, we addressed whether or not a handbag, purse, wallet, backpack, briefcase or item of luggage can be restored to perfection.

-Because we contacted the Louis Vuitton store (Louis Vuitton is a long time client) and found out that Louis Vuitton never provides repair quotes unless the handbag is physically examined by an in-store repair specialist.
+Because we contacted the Louis Vuitton store and found out that Louis Vuitton never provides repair quotes unless the handbag is physically examined by an in-store repair specialist.

 Given the fact that the handbag had been in the sole possession of RAVE FabriCARE from the moment it was dropped off for cleaning, it's impossible for Ms Feign to have obtained a price quote subsequent to the cleaning.

 Here's what we didn't realize when Ms Feign first brought in the Louis Vuitton handbag for cleaning and what became obvious as this drama played out...